huigcig/cigFaciesNet/README.md

 on the validation datasets and two distinct 3-D field seismic data.

-The benchmark dataset of seismic facies ([cigFacies](https://zenodo.org/records/10777460)) constructed by these three strategies has been uploaded uploaded to Zenodo and are freely available at https://zenodo.org/records/10777460
+The benchmark dataset of seismic facies ([cigFacies](https://zenodo.org/records/10777460)) constructed by these three strategies has been uploaded to Zenodo and are freely available at https://zenodo.org/records/10777460